JOHN HORRIGAN

 "THE NEW ENGLAND LIGHTHOUSE STORM AND YANKEE GALE"

-Description: On April 16th, 1851, a fierce nor'easter ripped into Cape Cod Bay and brought the highest waters ever seen in this region at the time, easily exceeding the legendary tides of 1723.
+Description: On April 16th, 1851, a fierce nor'easter ripped into Cape Cod Bay and brought the highest waters ever seen in this region up to that the time, easily exceeding the legendary high tides of 1723.
 That evening, the newly-constructed Minot's Ledge Lighthouse was destroyed by this massive storm.
 The storm weakened the tower's iron support piles, causing them to collapse and topple into the boiling surf off the coast of Cohasset, Massachusetts.
 The lighthouse keeper, John Bennett, had been away in Boston at the time of the storm.
 As he gazed out at the ledge at dawn the following day, he could only see the bent iron pilings where the lighthouse once stood.
 It was a tragic and heroic story as Bennett's two assistants, Joseph Wilson and Joseph Antoine, managed to keep the lighthouse lamp burning as late as 10:00 PM on the night of April 16th.
 The fog bell was heard to be ringing as late as 1:00 AM, before they were swept away in the breakers.

 Meanwhile, on the North Shore of Massachusetts, the brig Primose, laden with coal, was foundering off of Salisbury Beach and heading towards the reef of Plum Island, when two young men, a T. G. Dodge and one O. Rundlett, of Newburyport, discovered the wreck.
-The crew of the Primrose could plainly see them on the beach, and communicated with them by signs, as the brig gradually beat on to the sands.
+The crew of the Primrose could plainly see them on the beach, and communicated with them by signals, as the brig gradually beat on to the sands.
 The mariners endeavored to throw a line on shore.
-In the meantime, Dodge and Rundlett were joined by two other men, who toiled for 4 hours in the raging seas to secure a rope and save 9 passengers, including the captain.
+In the meantime, Dodge and Rundlett were joined by two other men, who toiled for four hours in the raging seas to secure a rope and save 9 passengers, including the captain.

 CLICK HERE FOR MORE DETAILS ABOUT THE NEW ENGLAND LIGHTHOUSE STORM AND YANKEE GALE

-GREAT FIRES:
+GREAT FIRES

 "THE GREAT BRANT ROCK FIRE"